What to Include in a Portfolio: Your Ultimate Guide

 1

-Before selecting content, understand who you're trying to impress and what they value.
-This shapes your entire portfolio's focus and tone.
+Before selecting any work, understand who you're trying to reach and what you want to achieve.
+This clarity will guide your content choices and presentation.

 2